casacrist/vi7-root/readme.md

 ### Copying required files

-The SuperSU Update archive has to be unzipped on the reader's computer and both its content and the custom install script have to be sent to the device.
+The content of the SuperSU Update archive has to be unzipped into a folder on the reader's computer.
+Both this folder (named `UPDATE-SuperSU-v2.46` here) and the custom install script have then to be sent to the device.

 ```bash
 adb root